Skip to content

 Among the five primitives, Boundaries behaves differently from the others.
 Purpose, Direction, End State, and Key Tasks interact through holistic judgment — a strong purpose may justify flexible interpretation of direction, a compelling end state may reshape key tasks.
 This flexibility is necessary because governance must adapt to context.

 Boundaries SHALL NOT participate in this flexibility.
 A hard constraint is absolute.
 Constitutional intent expressed as Boundaries SHALL NOT be overridden by any combination of the other primitives, regardless of how compelling the purpose or urgent the task.
-This asymmetry reflects the observation that without inviolable limits, every other governance mechanism can be rationalized away under sufficient pressure.

 5.4 Primitives Across Intent Sources